Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/top/en/06_alpha_omega.md

 The above mitigation plan was made in the *absence* of jobs that provide more than one sort of mitigation such as PLD's Passage of Arms, AST's Collective Unconsciousness, MCH's Dismantle, or RDM's Magick Barrier.

+Also note that the tank invuln/mitigation sequence is determined by the tank *jobs*, and not their *roles*.
+Keep that in mind if your tank composition does not follow the standard order (MT: WAR > DRK > GNB > PLD :ST).

 ---